Online Video Course

-New Ruby and Rails Programmers who want to learn Ruby, or become more confident with Rails.
-This course is a good fit for you if you are:
+For new Ruby and Rails programmers who want to learn Ruby, or become more confident with Rails, this course is designed just for you!

 New to OO programming

 Perhaps you're looking to jump-start your programming career, join a Ruby/Rails project, or simply learn enough about OO programming to interface with developers.
 It all starts here!
 You'll learn the fundamentals of object-oriented programming the Ruby way through live coding, animated visuals, and hands-on exercises.
 No prior programming experience is assumed.

 New to the Ruby programming language